paldhous/ucb/2018/dataviz/md/class5.md

 ### Standardize names with Mr People

-For processing names from a string of text into a standardized format with multiple fields, you may wish to experiment with **[Mr People](http://people.ericson.net/)**, a web app made by Matt Ericson, a member of the graphics team at *The New York Times*.
+For processing names from a string of text into a standardized format with multiple fields, you may wish to experiment with **[Mr People](http://people.ericson.net/)**, a web app made by Matt Ericson of *The New York Times*.

 ![](./img/class5_26.jpg)